Putul Naach: The Traditional Folk Puppetry of West Bengal

 String or Taarer Putul

-The origin of string puppets in Bengal, it is believed, is from the ‘Kathputli’ or wooden puppets of Rajasthan.
-About a hundred years ago, a group of itinerant puppeteers from Rajasthan had come to perform at a local fair in a village (now in Bangladesh) in undivided Bengal.
-Inspired by the performance, the locals adopted the form and it soon became a popular form of entertainment in the region.
-After the partition of India and Pakistan in 1947, most of the puppeteers relocated to villages in Nadia district of West Bengal.
-It was thus that string puppetry became a part of West Bengal`s folk culture.
+The origin of string puppets in Bengal is believed to be linked to the Kathputli, or wooden puppets, of Rajasthan.
+About a hundred years ago, a group of itinerant puppeteers from Rajasthan came to perform at a local fair in a village (now in Bangladesh) in undivided Bengal.
+Inspired by the performance, the locals adopted the form, and it quickly became a popular form of entertainment in the region.
+After the partition of India and Pakistan in 1947, most of the puppeteers relocated to villages in the Nadia district of West Bengal.
+Thus, string puppetry became an integral part of West Bengal's folk culture.

 Comments